freistli/TeamsAIBot/README.md

 BOT_APPINSIGHTS_CONNECTIONSTRING=xxxxxxxxxx
 ```

 6. Now you can local test the Bot in Teams or publish it to Azure.

+After published to Azure, please explicitly add below varaibles in Application Settings of the bot web app service:

+Azure_ChatGPT_Function_Url
+BOT_APPINSIGHTS_INSTRUMENTATIONKEY
+BOT_APPINSIGHTS_CONNECTIONSTRING

 # More Info